Independent Pharmacy Increases Monthly Supplement Sales over 200% in Four Months Using the Digital Replete Program

 A Tool to Help Initiate the Conversation

-The Digital Replete Program is available via a web portal to any pharmacy and is also fully integrated in to the RMS Point-of-Care System.
+The Digital Replete Program is available via a web portal to any pharmacy and is also fully integrated in to the RMS Point-of-Sale System.
 When John’s team scans a prescription, the RMS system searches for the drug and if there is Replete information, it pops up on the screen and the clerk can print information on paper, prompting the team to discuss the program and how it can alleviate negative side effects.
 “With an ‘in-the-moment transaction’, that’s when you can get people to commit to something,” John said.
 “After the fact or two days later, it just doesn’t have the same punch.
 It’s easier to have the conversation when it’s about a prescription in their hands and they can pay for it immediately.”
 John shares that this interaction makes his customers comment “Wow, I go to a great pharmacy.
 They’re doing what they’re supposed to be doing, they’re giving me great information.”
 This solidifies the relationships built by the team and cements them to a point where the patients won’t go anywhere else, even for lower costs.

 Shifting the Mindset: Selling vs. Helping